zanardo/clog/README.md

 # Client installation

-clog client is developed in Go and is tested on Linux and Windows.

-Just compile `clog/clog.go` with Go in Linux or Windows:

-    go build clog.go

-You can copy `clog` executable (`clog.exe` on Windows) somewhere on your `$PATH` and it is done.
+clog client is written in Python 2.7 and does not need any special module more than the Python standard library.
+You can install from source distribution:

+    make install-cli

 # Client usage